Greatest Literature banner

 Goldsmith was born and raised in Ireland.
 After he graduated from Trinity College, Dublin, in 1749, his misadventures as a young man included attempting to emigrate to America (which failed when he missed the boat), gambling away the money that was to enrol him in law studies at Dublin, dropping medical studies at Edinburgh after a year and a half of non-attendance (although he later claimed to have a medical degree), and playing the flute to pay his way on a walking tour of Europe.

-Actually, those are all happenstances that would endear him to me.
+Actually, those are all happenstances that might endear him to me.
 It's his writing that turns me off.

 In 1756 he landed in England, broke.
 There he turned to churning out hack journalism, translations and children's books.
 One of his more substantial works of this period is the booklet Enquiry into the State of Polite Learning in Europe, his first work to drop the traditional British stiffness of style.
 It was well received.
 Also noteworthy is his essay The Citizen of the World, which gained him some fame as a literary critic, although some of his prose here seems "borrowed" from other writers.